-OLAM Group, in Gabon, has always put in budgets for social activities.
-Except that he did not necessarily have the necessary skills internally to implement an effective social management plan.
-In fact, for many years, communities in which the company worked often expressed frustration at the lack of voice they were given; local infrastructure was deprioritised or unavailable, including education and healthcare; and Claims regarding use of resources were rife.
+OLAM Group, in Gabon, did not always invest in the budgets, resources or staff required to implement an effective social management plan.
+In fact, for many years, communities in which the company worked often expressed frustration at the lack of voice they were given; local infrastructure was deprioritised or unavailable, including education and healthcare; and land disputes were rife.

-Yet over the past 10 years, Tatiana, together with OLAM's sustainability team, have been implementing step-by-step mutually advantageous plan for social and environmental sustainability that has gathered all stakeholders around the table and led to impressive results.
+Yet over the past 10 years, Tatiana, together with OLAM's sustainability team, have been implementing step-by-step a mutually advantageous plan for social and environmental sustainability that has gathered all stakeholders around the table and led to impressive results.